phanirithvij/twist.moe/README.md

 3)

-phani200-pc:~/twist.moe$ ./startp.sh    corpse-party                              #Just the anime name whichiis exactly from the website
+phani200-pc:~/twist.moe$ ./startp.sh    corpse-party                              #Just the anime name which is exactly from the website

 Creating Anime/corpse-party